Alfresco/SearchServices/search-services/packaging/src/docker/6.x/ssl/README.md

 * **alfresco** includes a `Dockerfile` with *Tomcat Connector* configuration and *Keystore* folder mapping as it's required for Connector.
 Default stores and certificates from source code (`alfresco-repository`) have been copied in keystore folder.

-* **docker-compose-ssl.yml** includes a Docker Composition for ACS 6.1 and Search Services 1.3 using Mutual TLS
+* **docker-compose.yml** includes a Docker Composition for ACS 6.1 and Search Services 1.3 using Mutual TLS

-* **docker-compose.yml** includes a Docker Composition for ACS 6.1 and Search Services 1.3 using Plain HTTP

 * **solr6** includes a `Dockerfile` to set *https* communications and to provide a volume for the keystore.
 The keystore folder includes default certificates for SOLR server copied from source code (`alfresco-search`)